Here you will find some of the most common questions we receive about zkSync Era.

 zkSync Era vs Optimistic Rollups

-Optimistic rollups like Arbitrum and Optimism utilize the optimistic approach to secure their networks.
+Optimistic rollups utilize an optimistic approach to secure their networks.
 At the time of their development, they represented an important incremental improvement over other available options.
 However, a widely held opinion (including Vitalik Buterin's) is that optimistic methods represent yet another temporary solution and in the long run the only permanent and truly scalable solution will be blockchains based on Zero-Knowledge proofs.

-Optimistic rollups suffer from the following key issues:
+Optimistic rollups suffer from the following key downsides:

-- Optimistic methods take 7 days to settle.
+Optimistic methods take 7 days to settle.
 Settlement time is becoming an increasingly important feature for ecosystem projects.
 As ecosystem projects’ needs mature, the need for as close to instant settlement will rise.
 With optimistic methods, this settlement problem will not go away.
 It's always going to be a 7-day settlement time because optimistic methods need 7 days for their after-the-fact game theory to conclude its challenge window.
 The only way around this is to bring in third parties that provide some liquidity - but then again this is a potential security risk in trusting the liquidity providers.
-When zkSync Era initially launches on Mainnet, it will provide settlement in hours but we are targeting settlement within minutes after months of work - and as we improve settlement times to near zero - no partner needs to change any code.

 Which Wallets are supported?